 Liquid extract.
 This remedial form is the product of a distillation process, and needs to me diluted in water for oral consumption in order to take advantage of its stimulant effects.

 - Where to buy Specialized health stores, Online herb stores

 In both, natural and remedial forms, cola nut is primarily available from online retailers and specialized herb stores.

 Though less common, liquid extracts may also be found.
 Buyers should not confuse cola nut with gotu kola (Centella asiatica), which is a completely different plant.

 - Growing habitat Tropical rainforests

-Cola nut requires tropical climates in order to prosper, with an annual average temperature of at least 75°F (24°C).
+The cola nut tree requires tropical climates in order to prosper, with an annual average temperature of at least 75°F (24°C).

-The tree requires shade to grow well, and the addition of good fertilizers will entice better results.
+The cola nut tree requires shade to grow well, and the addition of good fertilizers will entice better results.

-The cola or kola tree, is a small to moderately sized evergreen tree that can grow up to 82 feet (25 m).
+The cola nut tree, is a small to moderately sized evergreen tree that can grow up to 82 feet (25 m).
 Its trunk, commonly branches close to the base with the leaves almost reaching the ground.
 As the tree ages, the bark becomes rough and corky, grey in color and often split into squares.
-Cola three leaves are sparse and confined to the tips of the branches, narrowed or rounded towards the base, are arranged in whorls of three or four.
+Col nut tree leaves are sparse and confined to the tips of the branches, narrowed or rounded towards the base, are arranged in whorls of three or four.
 The flowers of the cola tree are star-shaped, white or yellow, with a purple center.
 The fruits of this species can grow up to eight inches (20 cm) long and contain large, red, flat seeds.